georgiagrayland/mildew-detection-cherry-leaves-p5/README.md

 ## Dataset Content

 * The source of the dataset is [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
 For this project, fictitious user stories and business requirements where predictive analytics can be applied to a real-world workplace project or situation.
-* The dataset contains +4 thousand images taken from the client's crop fields.
+* The dataset contains more than 4000 images taken from the client's crop fields.
 The images show healthy cherry leaves and cherry leaves that have powdery mildew.
 * The cherry plantation crop is one of the finest products in their portfolio.
 Infected cherry leaves contain powdery mildew, which is a fungal disease that affects a widerange of plants.
 This presents a major problem to the busiess as the disease can severely compromise the product quality and output.

 The full dataset can be found [here](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves).